What is the Criminal Justice System?

-Although there is a Federal government there is no single set criminal justice system in the United States, but rather a similar set of individualized systems.
-Each jurisdiction has there own set of laws and therefore their own criminal justice system.
+Although there is a Federal government there is no single set criminal justice system in the United States, but rather a similar set of individualized systems based on the Constitution.
+Each jurisdiction has there own set of laws, and therefore their own criminal justice system.

 For example each county, city, and state have their own system, as do the military and federal government.
-You will also find tribal systems as well.
+You will also find tribal systems that are solely responsible for anything that happens on tribal lands.
 Knowing which jurisdiction you are under is important as each separate jurisdiction will have their own set of laws, agencies, and punishments.

 Juvenile v.s.
 Adult system

 Right to a jury trial

 Goal is to rehabilitate and serve minor's best interest

 Three Components of the Criminal Justice System

 Most criminal justice systems have three components, which are not to be confused with the three branches of government.
 These systems enforce the laws they do not make them.
 Each component focuses on a different aspect of the criminal and their behaviors.
 Some component's focus on the community and outreach programs as well as dealing with individuals after their criminal behavior.